 Steps to Becoming a Sports Psychologist

 Pursuing a sports psychology degree requires in-depth study of both psychology and physical education.
-A passion for sports and athletic performance is expected.
+An enthusiasm for sports and athletic performance is expected.

 While you may be able to launch a career with just a bachelor’s or master’s degree in psychology, the majority of sports psychologists hold a doctorate in sports psychology or counseling-related field.